Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 Selective eating habits

-ADHD can lead to craving sensory stimulation - or avoiding it altogether.
+ADHD can lead to craving sensory stimulation, or avoiding it altogether.
 Many ADHDers stick to “safe foods” that feel predictable and non-overwhelming.
 Take a look at this Reddit thread for some common safe foods among ADHD’ers.

 Challenges with meal prep and planning

 Executive dysfunction can make planning, shopping, and cooking feel like insurmountable tasks.
-If you find cooking overwhelming, check out our guide on Executive Functioning When Cooking for practical tips tailored to neurodivergent needs.
+If you find cooking overwhelming, check out our guide on executive functioning when cooking for practical tips tailored to neurodivergent needs.

 Why does food hyperfixation happen?